GLO3013-E4/COViRondelle2021/README.md

 Our team is called "Robot culinaire"!

+We have three main applications and some development scripts, each with their own README :

+- `robot` : Python application communicating with `station` using ROS
+- `station` : Python application communicating with `station` using ROS and `frontend` using a Flask API
+- `frontend` : Vue.js application communicating with `station` using API calls
+- [`scripts`](README.md) : Development scripts for testing different functionalities

 ## Installation

 Further information will be placed here when the project will have started.